All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Quick Verdict

 Hims is a well-known telehealth brand that has earned its reputation through convenience, competitive pricing, and broad accessibility.
-For simple prescriptions like hair-loss or ED medications, it is hard to find a more streamlined experience.
+For simple prescriptions like hair-loss or ED medications, it's hard to find a more simplified experience.
 But the platform's strengths become weaknesses when applied to more complex treatments.
 Its weight-loss and GLP-1 programs sacrifice clinical depth for scale, and the asynchronous care model leaves some patients feeling unsupported.
 Below is an honest breakdown of where Hims shines and where it falls short.

 Hims Pros and Cons Summary